Workshops

 Who Am I?

-Inclusive Language Practices
+Language Practices

 Many forms of communication are used daily and understanding which language to use and which terms and phrases to avoid can help ensure that messages are clear and effective.
-This workshop raises awareness and provides an overview of inclusive language and how it can be correctly used when engaging with others.
+This workshop raises awareness and provides an overview of language and how it can be correctly used when engaging with others.
 Participants will explore the language they prefer others use when they are being communicated with and then they will have an opportunity to practice how to make sure the language they use is considerate of others.

 Speak Up

-Power of Your Narrative
+Your Narrative

-Fostering Inclusive Organizations and Spaces
+Fostering Welcoming Organizations and Spaces

-Fostering Inclusive Leadership
+Fostering Leadership

 Disability 101 and Accessibility